A surge in sugar dating was seen in the Philippines by an online dating brand amid the community quarantine brought by the coronavirus pandemic.

 “Driven by the impact of the COVID-19 pandemic, more users are signing up to Sugarbook due to unemployment and gender pay gaps,” Darren Chan, founder and chief executive officer of Sugarbook, said in a release.

-Sugar dating or sugaring is set-up where a well-to-do man, usually older, supports or spends lavishly on a girlfriend, who is usually younger.
+Sugar dating or sugaring is a setup where a well-to-do man, usually older, supports or spends lavishly on a girlfriend, who is usually younger.

 The man is called sugar daddy while the one being supported is the sugar baby.